SfumatoCannon/SnakeGame/README.md

 if the snake get into the wall or itself,the game will be over

-if you want to reset the top score,just modify the numbers in "score.txt" to 0
+if you want to reset the top score,just delete the file "score"

 game by @SfumatoCannon_